I am moving from Seattle to Vancouver – What are some things I need to know?

 Bringing your own car across the border?
 Plan on driving in BC?
-Make sure you are paying attention to the kilometres on your speedometer and not the miles.
-There are approximately 1.6 kilometres in every mile, so if you misinterpret that 80km/hr sign for 80m/hr, you’re going to go way too fast very quickly and attract the attention of local police.
+Make sure you are paying attention to the kilometers on your speedometer and not the miles.
+There are approximately 1.6 kilometers in every mile, so if you misinterpret that 80km/hr sign for 80m/hr, you’re going to go way too fast very quickly and attract the attention of local police.

 Vancouver features pedestrian controlled intersections that have flashing green lights.
 This is unique to British Columbia, and can provide a number of problems for new drivers in the area.
 The flashing green light means that you can go through the intersection as if it was a normal green light.
 The flashing light indicates that it will only change if a pedestrian presses the walk button.